 - If you intend to apply for family medicine (FMME) electives, please note that FMME 417 is only available for blocks 7-12

 Study visits must conform to the beginning and ending dates of the UNC School of Medicine elective periods.
 Refer to the UNC-CH elective calendar to see UNC established elective periods .

 If your application is approved by the Admissions Committee, we will then work on confirming your specific elective course from the list of your preferences.
-The electives you list on your application are for scheduling purposes only and are not used to determine admission.
 If you are accepted and your preferred electives are unavailable, we will contact you for additional preferences.
-When your elective is confirmed you will receive a Course Confirmation Notice that lists your elective course title and course dates.
+When your elective is confirmed you will receive a Course Confirmation Notice via email that lists your elective course title and course dates.

-Since UNC students have priority for registration, it is not possible to guarantee that you will be able to take the particular elective for which you apply; however, we are usually able to place visiting students in one of their choices.
-Please note that some departments (example: ANES) are completely full with our own UNC students for certain months, but you can always ask us about availability before applying and review the Historical Data for IVS Scheduled Electives.
+Since UNC students have priority for registration, it is not possible to guarantee that you will be able to take the particular elective for which you apply.
+Please note that some departments (example: PEDS) are completely full with our own UNC students for certain months, but you can always review the Historical Data for IVS Scheduled Electives.
 You are expected to attend the elective every day unless you have received authorization from the course director to be absent.
 Failure to comply may result in immediate termination of your participation in the elective.